FAQs About Protecting Minor Children in North Carolina

 What is a Children’s Safeguard Plan?

 If you’ve been reading through our Frequently Asked Questions, you’ve probably gathered that there are a lot of common mistakes made by parents of young children when it comes to their estate planning.
-It’s also been our experience that most estate plans don’t really adequate address the unique concerns of young parents.
+It’s also been our experience that most estate plans don’t really adequately address the unique concerns of young parents.
 So we’ve assembled a collection of tools to fill in the gap.